DspreadOrg/ios/readMe.md

 <pre> <code>
 -(void)updateEmvAPP:(NSInteger )operationType data:(NSMutableDictionary*)data  block:(void (^)(BOOL isSuccess, NSString *stateStr))updateEMVAPPBlock;
 Parameters:
-1.operationType:
+operationType:
    EMVOperation_clear:delete all the aids and the related configures
    EMVOperation_add: add a certain aid and its configures;you can only add one aid each time.
-  EMVOperation_update: update a certain tag EMVOperation_getList:get all the aids in the terminal 2.data: The data should be an array.
+   EMVOperation_update: update a certain tag EMVOperation_getList:get all the aids in the terminal
+data: The data should be an array.

 Example Code:
 1).Init the emvAppDict;
    NSMutableDictionary * EMVAIDParamDict = [pos getEMVAPPDict];